 Fundamentally, our border with Mexico is an opportunity, not a threat.
 As we continue to work towards an immigration policy that makes us both safer and more prosperous, we must not give in to the fearmongering and anti-immigrant rhetoric coming out of the Trump administration and Republican members of Congress.
 I’m leading the fight to stand up against President Trump’s wasteful border walland to protect our Dreamers.
 And after President Trump implemented his travel ban, I led 70 of my colleagues in demanding a full accounting of the ill-conceived policy’s development.
 Furthermore, I’ve vigorously condemned the administration’s racist and immoral family separation policy.
 Ripping away children from the arms of their mothers, who came to America seeking refuge from violence and oppression, is about as un-American as it gets.

-Immigration affects our entire region, but we’ve seen that the current leadership in the House is so beholden to far-right forces that these leaders are unwilling even to let us vote on the issue.
+Immigration affects our entire region, but we’ve seen that the current leadership in the Congress is so beholden to far-right forces that these leaders are unwilling even to let us vote on the issue.
 The last thing we need is to strengthen their hand by giving them more votes for still worse obstruction.
 We need to get real and provide the American people with real solutions.